S0AndS0/Perinoid_Pipes/Documentation/Paranoid_Pipes_Scenario_Three.md

 #!/usr/bin/env bash
 ### Define some variables for latter use.
 ## Comma separated list of SSH remote hosts to setup
-Remote_hosts="webadmin@webhost:22,sqladmin@sqlhost:9823"
+Remote_hosts="webadmin@webhost:22,]sqladmin@sqlhost:9823"
 Remote_host_shell="/bin/bash"
 ##  note the user names from above will be used for script and pipe names
-## Character lenght of quit string that will be made for each host
+## Character length of quit string that will be made for each host
 Quit_string_length='32'
 ## Log file path to save configuration to local file system
 Log_file_path='/tmp/ssh_remote_encrypted_setup.log'